 Choosing Your Divination Practice

 Divination — the practice of seeking insight through systematic interpretation of symbols, patterns, or phenomena — has been practiced in every culture throughout human history.
 Today's seeker has an extraordinary range of tools available.
 The "best" divination system is the one that speaks your personal symbolic language — that resonates with your intuitive style and provides genuinely useful insight.
-Here's a practical comparison of nine major systems.
+Here's a practical comparison of nine major systems, followed by a quick-reference table and a guide to choosing.

 1. Tarot (Complexity: High)